FTL-GoatForce/goat-force/goat-backend/README.md

 Steps

-- Enter .env and add the database URL according to prisma DOCS
+- Create a .env file and fill using textENV
+- cd goat-backend
-- npm i
+- npm install
 - npm start